 A common GIS task is to join the attributes from one spatial data layer to another.
-In this example we will join the attribute table from a polygon layer to a points layer, based on which polygon contains the points.
+In this example we will join attributes from a polygon layer to a points layer, based on which polygon contains the points.

 Prepare Target Points Layer

-- For this exercise, we'll use a set of points generated in Google Maps, showing some interesting sites in Taiwan
+- For this exercise, we'll use a set of points showing power plant sites in Taiwan from the CARMA database

-- Add Vector Data, set UTF-8 encoding, and browse to china/taiwan_points.kml
+- Add Vector Data, set UTF-8 encoding, and browse to part_three/Taiwan_CARMA_Xian80.shp

 - Target Points layer should be ready for the join

-- Now we want to Add Vector Layer and browse to the TW_POP layer, encoding = big5
+- Now we want to Add Vector Layer and browse to the part_three/TW_POP.shp layer, encoding = big5

 - Go to menu VECTOR | DATA MANAGEMENT TOOLS | JOIN ATTRIBUTES BY LOCATION

-- Set the TARGET LAYER = TW_points_big5, set the JOIN LAYER = TW_POP
+- Set the TARGET LAYER = Taiwan_CARMA_Xian80.shp, set the JOIN LAYER = TW_POP_NEW

-- Click on the OUTPUT SHAPEFILE BROWSE button to set output path, filename, and encoding = big5, then click SAVE
+- Click on the OUTPUT SHAPEFILE BROWSE button to set output location and filename, like: "test_join", and set encoding = big5, then click SAVE

 - Click OK and you will be prompted to add the new join shapefile to the TOC (table of contents), click YES

-- Open the Attribute Table of the new join layer.
-Each point feature now includes the attributes from the JOIN layer, having done a SPATIAL JOIN on the polygon that the point was located in.
+- Open the Attribute Table of the new join layer, "test_join."
+Scroll to the right, and you should now see that the all the columns from the TW_POP_NEW layer have been added to the table, and each point feature now includes the attributes for the polygon that the point was located in.